Women in Conflict

 In July 2014, 10% of British Armed Forces personnel were women, 12% at officer level and 9% of other ranks; the intake of female personnel was higher in the RAF (14.3%) than in the Army (9.6%) and Naval Service (8.4%).
 Source DASA.

 Many women are directly affected by conflict today, as the wives or partners of those serving in the British Armed Forces.

 They can face long periods of separation and times of great tension knowing their loved-ones are in danger.
 Daily family life is often seriously impaired.

 The Legion since its creation in 1921 has supported, and still supports, women in Service, female veterans, partners/spouses of serving personnel and their children.

 Women at War 100

-This summer we will be commemorating the centenary of the Women's Army Auxiliary Corps.
+On Friday 7 July 2017 we will be commemorating the centenary of the Women's Army Auxiliary Corps.

 We will be celebrating the unique achievements of women in the military, ensuring their unique contribution is never forgotten.